Here are some of our most frequently answered questions.

 Can genes change over time?

 Your nuclear DNA gets copied each time a cell replicates.
-There is a possibility for an error to occur in the replication, causing a mutation in the replicated cells.
+An error can occur in the replication process, causing a mutation in the replicated cells.
 (Mutations in oncogenes are how cancer occurs.)

 What is epigenetics?

 Epigenetics is the study of biological systems that cause genes to turn on and off.
 Biological systems affect how cells read genes and then ‘when or if’ proteins are made.
 Genes shouldn’t remain on all of the time.
 Regulation is important for certain signals to turn them either on or off.

 Can I influence the way my genes turn on and off?